Episodic Star Formation -- I. Overview and Scatter of the Star-Forming Main Sequence: Results: Overview

-As was already investigated in \cite{SenWang_2022}, the rise and fall of SFR react (with a time delay) to the change of the circumgalactic cold gas reservoir going out to $\sim$100 kpc.
+As was investigated in \cite{SenWang_2022}, the rise and fall of SFR react (with a time delay) to the change in the circumgalactic cold gas reservoir going out to $\sim$100 kpc.
 To get an overview of this episodic behavior, we present the time evolution of the cold gas content and gas-phase metallicity along with SFR since $z\sim 2$ for an example galaxy (ID-601819) in Fig.\,\ref{fig:Mgas_Zgas_single}.
-The top panel presents the temporal variation of ${\rm SFR}_{\leqslant 2R_{\mathrm{hsm}}}$ (global, in solid line) and ${\rm SFR}_{\leqslant 0.5R_{\mathrm{hsm}}}$ (central, in dashed line).
+The top panel presents the temporal variation in ${\rm SFR}_{\leqslant 2R_{\mathrm{hsm}}}$ (global, in solid line) and ${\rm SFR}_{\leqslant 0.5R_{\mathrm{hsm}}}$ (central, in dashed line).
 The second panel presents the evolution of cold gas mass within $2R_{\mathrm{hsm}}$ for the {\it star-forming} gas ($M_{\mathrm{SF}}$, solid line) and the cold {\it non-SF} gas ($M_{\mathrm{cold,\,non-SF}}$, dashed line).
-As can be seen, the evolution of $M_{\mathrm{SF}}$ traces that of ${\rm SFR}_{\leqslant 2R_{\mathrm{hsm}}}$ well, while the evolution of ${\rm SFR}_{\leqslant 2R_{\mathrm{hsm}}}$ is not fully synchronized with that of $M_{\mathrm{cold,\,non-SF}}$, but falls behind.
-As will be shown later, such time delays between the two cold gas budgets, as well as between the global SFR and the cold {\it non-SF} gas content, are universally present during the episodic star-formation evolution of galaxies -- a natural consequence of the cold gas reservoir taking time to gradually build up and form stars through compaction.
+By definition, star-forming gas cells will transform some mass into stars at a certain rate.
+Therefore, the evolutions of ${\rm SFR}_{\leqslant 2R_{\mathrm{hsm}}}$ and $M_{\rm SF}$ are well in sync, which is clearly shown in the top two panels of Fig.\,\ref{fig:Mgas_Zgas_single}.
+However, the evolution of ${\rm SFR}_{\leqslant 2R_{\mathrm{hsm}}}$ is not fully synchronized with that of $M_{\mathrm{cold,\,non-SF}}$, but falls behind.
+As will be shown later, such time delays between the two cold gas budgets, as well as between the global SFR and the cold {\it non-SF} gas content, are universally present during the episodic star-formation evolution of galaxies -- a natural consequence of the cold {\it non-SF} gas reservoir taking time to gradually build up and form stars through compaction.